mathiasertl/django-ca/docs/source/install.rst

 _____________________

 You can also install **django-ca** as a stand-alone project, if you install it via git.
-The project provides a :doc:`command-line interface <cli_interface>` that provides complete functionality.
+The project provides a :doc:`command-line interface </cli/intro>` that provides complete functionality.
 The :doc:`web interface <web_interface>` is optional.

 ..
 NOTE::